 After spending a couple of days in Miyako Island, fly to another popular tourist destination in Okinawa; Ishigaki Island!
 While these two islands share some similarities such as the warm climate and traditional Okinawan culture, visiting both of them will allow you to make the most of your time in Japan!
 Take a glass-boat tour at the UNESCO Kabira Bay and discover the underwater world through the glass-bottomed boat.
 Enjoy snorkeling at Yonehara beach, or take a relaxing stroll at Sukui Beach which is popular for the relatively gentle waves.
 Perched on the west coast of the island, Fusaki Beach also attracts numerous people as a perfect spot to enjoy the breathtaking sunset at dusk!

-If you are searching for somewhere to spend a holiday this summer, any of the beaches above are worth travelling to.
+If you are searching for somewhere to spend a holiday this summer, any of the beaches above are worth traveling to.
 Depending on your preferences, each beach offers some unique experiences that are perfect for you!
-Relax on white sandy beach, take a refreshing stroll, or swim in stunningly beautiful water under the bright sunshine away from crowds!
+Relax on the white sandy beach, take a refreshing stroll, or swim in stunningly beautiful water under the bright sunshine away from crowds!